simon-javier/backup-manuscript-thesis/main.typ

 Melanonychia is also one of the most common nail changes seen in people living with HIV/AIDS.
 One of the major findings by @flores-bozo_nail_2022 was longitudinal melanonychia is reported in about 25.3% of patients.
 A large portion of these cases (24.4%) are racial melanonychia, which matches the high percentage (70%) of participants with Fitzpatrick’s skin type IV.
 Aside from racial factors, longitudinal melanonychia is also linked to certain treatments.
 For example, one case (0.5%) was connected to the use of zidovudine, an antiretroviral drug.
 While combined antiretroviral therapy (cART) is effective in treating HIV, it can also increase the risk of both infectious and noninfectious nail conditions, including longitudinal melanonychia.
 Because these nail changes are common and can have different causes, regular nail checkups are important for people living with HIV.

-Another nail classification that the researcher's models wants to identify is Muehrcke’s Lines.
+Another nail classification that the researcher's models want to identify is Muehrcke’s Lines.
 In a study conducted by #cite(<mahajan_artificial_2024>), he stated that  Muehrcke’s lines appear as double white lines that run across the fingernails horizontally.
 Muehrcke’s lines usually affect several nails at a time.
 There are usually no lines on the thumbnails.
 Some characteristics of Muehrcke’s lines are: White bands go across the entire nail from side to side.
 Lines are usually most clearly seen on the second, third, and fourth fingers.
 The nail bed looks healthy in between the lines.
 The lines do not move as the nail grows.
 The lines do not cause dents in the nail.
 When you press down on the fingernail, the lines temporarily disappear.

 The lines have been linked to low levels of a protein called albumin.
 Albumin is found in the blood.
 It is made in the liver.
 Although low albumin level is most commonly linked to liver disease, many different systemic (body-wide) diseases can cause low albumin levels.
 Muehrcke’s lines have been seen in people with: Cancer after chemotherapy; Kidney disease, including nephrotic syndrome and glomerulonephritis; Liver disease, including cirrhosis, an unbalanced diet that leads to an extreme lack of nutrients in the body #cite(<mahajan_artificial_2024>, form: "normal").

 Onychogryphosis, also known as Ram's Horn Nail, is also identified by #cite(<mahajan_artificial_2024>).
 He stated that Onychogryphosis, also known as ram’s horn nail, is a nail disorder resulting from slow nail plate growth.
 Onychogryphosis is a nail disease that causes one side of the nail to grow faster than the other.
 It is characterized by an opaque, yellow-brown thickening of the nail plate with elongation and increased curvature.
 The nickname for this disease is ram’s horn nails because the nails are thick and curvy, like horns or claws.

 Futher down the list of nail classification is pitting.
 Nail pitting may appear as depressions or dimples in your fingernails or toenails.
 Nail pitting may show up as shallow or deep holes in your nails.
 The pitting can happen on your fingernails or your toenails.
 You may think the pitting looks like white spots or other marks.
 It might even look like your nails have been hit with an ice pick.
-Nail pitting also may be related to alopecia areata — an autoimmune disease that causes hair loss. #cite(<mahajan_artificial_2024>, form: "normal")
+Nail pitting also may be related to alopecia areata---an autoimmune disease that causes hair loss. #cite(<mahajan_artificial_2024>, form: "normal")

-Lastly, the researchers also included terry's nails to nail classifications that the system is going to identify.
-According to #cite(<lin_development_2021>, form: "normal"), terry’s nails are characterized by white opacification of the nails with effacement of the lunula and distal sparing.
+Lastly, the researchers also included Terry's nails to nail classifications that the system is going to identify.
+According to #cite(<lin_development_2021>), terry’s nails are characterized by white opacification of the nails with effacement of the lunula and distal sparing.
 Described originally in 1954 by Dr. Richard Terry as a common fingernail abnormality in patients with hepatic cirrhosis, Terry’s nails are now a known sequelae of other conditions such as congestive heart failure, chronic kidney disease, diabetes mellitus, and malnutrition.
-Often all nails of the hands are affected.
+Often all the nails of the hands are affected.

 Correspondingly, #cite(<rowe_nail_2025>) states that Terry's nails are characterized by leukonychia of nearly the entire nail bed, with only the distal 1 to 2 mm possessing a normal color.
 They are most commonly associated with hepatic cirrhosis, and in one multicenter study of patients with cirrhosis, 25.6% had Terry's nails.